LayMui/website-hugo/exampleSite/content/english/post/NewCovenant.md

 The issues with Israel is they add in tradition of mens to the pure holy law

-and that is why alot of sick pple during Jesus's time
+and that is why alot of sick people during Jesus' time

 Healing was available under the law the old Covenant

-They ate the passover lamb put blood on the door post and none is feeble
+They ate the passover lamb

+Put blood on the door post and none is feeble

 Jesus inaugurated the new covenant